Trying to sell a mobile home in Colton, California?

 Over-rehabbing is a typical mistake in the mobile home industry.
 Avoid falling into that trap before you sell.
 Of course, if you’re putting in high-end cabinets because you like it and you intend to live in the home and enjoy those cabinets… that’s completely different.

-But this bit of advice applies to those who are trying to sell their mobile home trailer quickly once they put it up on the Riverside, CA market.
+But this bit of advice applies to those who are trying to sell their mobile home trailer quickly once they put it up on the Colton, CA market.
 Normally, it doesn’t take much to get a better appeal on the home to attract the maximum amount of buyers for the minimum price.

 If, instead, you want to sell the home as-is and not deal with all that… I can help you…

 … and I’ll take 100% of the risk for you.